 The future holds both danger and opportunity, writes Johansen.
 The question is, Are you listening for the signals and learning the skills that will help you?

-Want more insights like this?
-Explore our Future Fluency series, or check out Johansen’s book, Leaders Make the Future: Ten New Leadership Skills for an Uncertain World.
+Want to begin preparing for the future today?
+Explore our Online Learning solutions, or check out Johansen’s book, Leaders Make the Future: Ten New Leadership Skills for an Uncertain World.